5 ways to enjoy family gatherings with less drama

 As the second of nine children married to a man with five siblings, I know a thing or two about family drama during the holidays.

-Accept that everyone will not be happy
+Accept that not everyone will be happy

 Start a different tradition